We found 7 providers with an interest in gastrointestinal problems and who accept Humana Simplicity HMO Open Access Silver 04/100 near Waukesha, WI.

 Relevant Interests: , esophageal cancer

-All Interests: Lobectomy, Bronchoscopy, Lung Transplant, Muscle-Sparing Mini-Thoracotomy, Esophagectomy, ...
+All Interests: Lobectomy, Bronchoscopy, Lung Transplant, Thymectomy, Muscle-Sparing Mini-Thoracotomy, ...
 (Read more)

 Relevant Interests: , stomach problems, stomach cancer, liver cancer, gastrointestinal cancer, small intestine disorders, pancreatic cancer, colorectal cancer

-All Interests: Cryosurgery, Sentinel Lymph Node Biopsy, Liver Resection, Small Bowel Resection, Pancreatic Cancer, ...
+All Interests: Pancreatectomy, Sentinel Lymph Node Biopsy, Whipple Procedure, Cryosurgery, Hepatectomy, Small ...
 (Read more)

-Dr. Therese Kerwel is a general surgeon, vascular surgeon, and colon and rectal surgeon in Franklin, WI and Brookfield, WI.
-These areas are among her clinical interests: colposcopy, diverticular disease, and anal cancer.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Kerwel takes.
-Dr. Kerwel attended medical school at the University of Iowa, Carver College of Medicine.
-For her professional training, Dr. Kerwel completed a residency program at a hospital affiliated with Eastern Virginia Medical School.
-She is conversant in German.
-Dr. Kerwel is professionally affiliated with Wheaton Franciscan - St. Joseph Campus, Wheaton Franciscan Medical Group - Primary & Specialty Care, and Wheaton Franciscan Healthcare - St. Francis.
+Dr. Therese Kerwel's medical specialty is general surgery, vascular surgery, and colon & rectal surgery.
+Her areas of expertise include colposcopy, diverticular disease, and anal cancer.
+Dr. Kerwel honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+She attended medical school at the University of Iowa, Carver College of Medicine.
+She completed her residency training at a hospital affiliated with Eastern Virginia Medical School.
+Dr. Kerwel speaks German.
+Her hospital/clinic affiliations include Wheaton Franciscan - St. Joseph Campus, Wheaton Franciscan Medical Group - Primary & Specialty Care, and Wheaton Franciscan Healthcare - St. Francis.
 Her practice is open to new patients.

-Relevant Interests: , diverticular disease, inflammatory bowel disease, colon problems, rectal problems, rectal prolapse, fecal incontinence
+Relevant Interests: , diverticular disease, anal cancer, inflammatory bowel disease, colon problems, rectal problems, rectal prolapse, fecal incontinence

-All Interests: Colposcopy, Diverticular Disease, Rectal Problems, Rectal Prolapse, Fecal Incontinence, Colorectal ...
+All Interests: Colposcopy, Diverticular Disease, Rectal Problems, Rectal Prolapse, Anal Cancer, Fecal ...
 (Read more)

-Dr. James Burhop sees patients in Brookfield, WI, Waukesha, WI, and Berlin, WI.
-His medical specialties are undersea and hyperbaric medicine, general surgery, and vascular surgery.
-In his practice, he is particularly interested in breast surgery, upper endoscopy, and vascular surgery procedures.
-Dr. Burhop is professionally affiliated with Wheaton Franciscan - St. Joseph Campus, Wheaton Franciscan Healthcare - St. Francis, and ThedaCare.
-He studied medicine at the University of Wisconsin School of Medicine and Public Health.
-He trained at a hospital affiliated with Medical College of Wisconsin for his residency.
-Dr. Burhop has a 4.0 out of 5 star average patient rating.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Burhop accepts.
-New patients are welcome to contact his office for an appointment.
+Dr. James Burhop is a specialist in undersea and hyperbaric medicine, general surgery, and vascular surgery.
+He works in Brookfield, WI, Waukesha, WI, and Berlin, WI.
+His average rating from his patients is 4.0 stars out of 5.
+His clinical interests include breast surgery, upper endoscopy, and vascular surgery procedures.
+Dr. Burhop's professional affiliations include Wheaton Franciscan - St. Joseph Campus, Wheaton Franciscan Healthcare - St. Francis, and ThedaCare.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He is accepting new patients.
+Dr. Burhop is a graduate of the University of Wisconsin School of Medicine and Public Health.
+He trained at a hospital affiliated with Medical College of Wisconsin for residency.

 Relevant Interests: , gastrointestinal problems (digestive disorders)